 There are plenty of gaming monitors you can choose from if you're on a budget.
-These models are getting equipped with more gaming features than they once were, and while most don't have premium perks like HDMI 2.1 bandwidth or a 4k resolution, you'll still be happy with the performance of most low-cost gaming monitors.
+These models are getting equipped with more gaming features than they once were.
+While most don't have premium perks like HDMI 2.1 bandwidth or a 4k resolution, you'll still be happy with the performance of most low-cost gaming monitors.
 They're available in different resolutions and sizes, but size is a personal preference.

-When looking for a gaming monitor, one of the most important factors is a fast response time so that motion looks sharp.
-Low input lag is also crucial, though most monitors have low input lag for a responsive feel.
-A high refresh rate is beneficial if you play competitive games, and some budget models have high refresh rates, too.
-On top of that, picture quality is important for creating an immersive gaming experience, so you'll want to look for monitors with bright highlights and vivid colors, but that's less common on budget monitors, and most of them have limited picture quality.
+There are different factors to consider when looking for a gaming monitor, which we measure as part of extensive testing that includes nearly 400 tests on every review.
+A fast response time is important for sharp motion, and low input lag is also crucial for a responsive feel, though most monitors have low input lag.
+Besides that, a high refresh rate is beneficial for competitive gaming, and some budget models have very high refresh rates, too.
+Lastly, good picture quality helps provide an immersive gaming experience, so you'll want to look for monitors with bright highlights and vivid colors, but that's less common on budget monitors.

 The best budget gaming monitor we've tested is the AOC Q27G3XMN.
 It's a 27-inch, 1440p monitor that has better picture quality than most other low-cost displays.
-It uses Mini LED backlighting, which is something mostly more expensive displays have, so it's a nice touch for an entry-level monitor.
-It displays deep blacks next to bright highlights, and it gets bright enough to fight glare in well-lit rooms and makes highlights pop.
+It uses Mini LED backlighting, which is something mostly found on more expensive displays, so it displays deep blacks next to bright highlights, gets bright enough to fight glare in well-lit rooms, and makes highlights pop.
 It even displays a wide range of vivid colors in HDR, which is useful for HDR gaming.

 In terms of its pure gaming performance, it has features you'd expect to find in a gaming monitor, like a 180Hz max refresh rate and FreeSync VRR and G-SYNC compatibility.
 It even has a fast response time so that there isn't much blur behind fast-moving objects, but there's still smearing.
-One thing to know is that this monitor sometimes goes out of stock, so if you can't find it available, look into the Acer Nitro XV275U P3biipx instead.
-It costs less and is similar to the AOC, as it also has Mini LED backlighting, but it has worse motion handling.
+That said, if you can't find this monitor available in your region, look into the Acer Nitro XV275U P3biipx instead.
+It costs less and is similar to the AOC, as it also has Mini LED backlighting but worse motion handling.

 On top of that, fast-moving objects also look crisp thanks to the quick response time across its entire refresh rate range.
 One of the monitor's standout features is its customizable backlight strobing feature, which allows you to adjust the flicker to your liking to reduce persistence blur.
 Many monitors can't do this, so it's a nice addition to a budget-friendly display, but it doesn't work at the same time as VRR.